-- Place direction control in neutral. - Step down firmly on the service brake pedal, then release.
+- Place direction control in neutral. - Step firmly on the service brake pedal until the display shows "100", then release the pedal.

-POWER DISCONNECT
+BATTERY DISCONNECT

-Pull the Power Disconnect handle up to disconnect the battery and cut power to the truck.
+Pull the battery connector up to disconnect the battery and cut power to the truck.

-Always use the Power Disconnect if the truck isn't working right.
-Don't use the truck, and report the problem to your supervisor immediately.
+Use the battery disconnect to shut the truck down any time it isn't working right.
+Don't use the truck if it's not working right.
+Report the problem to your supervisor.